osrf/vrx-docker/README.md

 ```

 This will call `generate_wamv.launch` from the files in `team_config/example_team` and store the generated files in `team_generated/example_team`.

+This will also create a file `team_generated/example_team/compliant.txt` that says `true` is the configuration was compliant or `false` otherwise.

 ### Preparing trials for a task